What is the Impact 100 Garden State process for deciding who gets the grants?

 The grant review process includes review of the applicant’s proposal, financial due diligence and site visits to semifinalists.
 The grant committees select the finalists.

-All Impact 100 Garden State members receive a packet of information on the finalists for their review.
-At the annual meeting, each of the finalists gives a six-minute presentation.
-Our members then vote for the finalists of their choice and recipients are announced that evening.
+All Impact 100 Garden State members receive a packet of information on the finalists for their review prior to the Annual Awards Meeting.
+At the meeting, each of the finalists gives a six-minute presentation on their program.
+Members then vote for the finalists of their choice and recipients are announced that evening.

 What is the amount of the grant?

 Impact 100 Garden State awards grants of $100,000.
-The exact amount of the grants could be slightly higher or lower depending on the total grant funds raised.
-In addition, Impact 100 Garden State plans to award small recognition awards to those finalists who are not awarded one of the large grants.
+The exact amount of the grants may be slightly higher or lower depending upon the total grant funds raised.
+In addition, Impact 100 Garden State will present small recognition awards to those finalists who are not awarded one of the large grants.

 Where does Impact 100 Garden State target its grant funds?

-Does our organization have to be headquartered in one of those counties?
+Does an organization have to be headquartered in one of those counties?

-No, but the program for which you are applying must benefit people who live in and are being served in any or all of those counties.
+No, but the program for which the organization is applying must benefit people who live in and are being served in any or all of those counties.

 Must an organization be a 501(c)(3) to apply for a grant?